Troubleshooting Common E-Journal Problems

 - Aggregator databases (e.g., EBSCOhost, LexisNexis) often offer “selected full text” only.
 So even if the article falls into the licensed dates of coverage, it may not be available.
 (In UC-eLinks and catalog holdings, the aggregator databases are identified as having “Selected full text …” or “Selected article text…”.)

 Action: Search the CDL ERMS Portal by print ISSN or Title to see if the journal is available from a vendor providing complete full text.
 If not, notify your user to obtain a paper copy of the article from a library at your campus (if available) or via Request (Interlibrary Loan [ILL]) services.

 - If none of the situations above apply…

 Step 3: For systemwide or multi-campus subscriptions, if your campus should have access to the online content (within the licensed dates of coverage) and does not, notify CDL.
 You can notify CDL of problems with systemwide or multi-campus licensed resources in any of the following ways.

 - If the access problem was noticed via UC-eLinks, use the Report a problem with UC-eLinks link on the UC-eLinks menu to notify CDL.
 The UC-eLinks’ “Report a problem with UC-eLinks” form is the easiest way to notify us of access problems since troubleshooting metadata is automatically transmitted as part of the form.

 - You can log into the CDL Helpline Web Site to report the problem; see How to Use the CDL Helpline Web Site for instructions.

-- For reporting journal problems, it is best to use one of the 3 methods listed above because we can better track access problems for specific vendors and specific interfaces.
+- For reporting journal problems, it is best to use one of the two methods listed above because we can better track access problems for specific vendors and specific interfaces.
 However, you can also call the CDL Helpline at 510.987.0555 (M-F).
 Do leave a message if no one answers; we may be away from our desks at the time of your call but we check our messages regularly during the day.